Screwhorn Antelope Facts

 Screwhorn Antelope Physical Description

 Males of the Screwhorn Antelope attain an average shoulder height measuring about 45 in (115 cm).
 But the females of the species remain slightly shorter.
-Males also attain weights of as much as 275 lb (125 kg).
+Males additionally attain weights of as much as 275 lb (125 kg).
 Yet the females rarely exceed 200 lb (90 kg).

 - Kingdom: Animalia